ORL

 Noah Penda

-Penda produces at an average rate for a 13-minute workload.
+Penda produces at an poor rate for a 13-minute workload.

 Every stat, every credit, every cost — per game average